FerBalandrano/sql_data_warehouse_project/README.md

 # Data Warehouse Project

-Designing and building a Data Warehouse using SQL Server, with ETL processes, data modeling and analystics.
+Designing and building a Data Warehouse using MySQL, with ETL processes, data modeling and analystics.

 #### Specifications